 at the International Criminal Court

 Bosco Ntaganda is a former militia leader in the Democratic Republic of Congo, who was subject of two International Criminal Court arrest warrants before he turned himself in to authorities.
 Ntaganda is facing 18 counts of war crimes and crimes against humanity allegedly committed in eastern DRC between 2002 and 2003.
+As of March 2021, we are no longer providing updates on this trial, but all content on this page will be available for future reference.

 Name: Bosco Ntaganda